You are here

 ORSP's DEI Committee Working Groups

-• Emily Baxter, Raymond Cluckey
+• Team: Emily Baxter, Thomas Paluchniak

 • Newsletter - A working group to curate content and compose short articles on average of once a month to be featured in the DEI section of our internal newsletter.

-•
+• Team:

 • Events and Support for All Subcommittees